 Side effects include inflammation of hair follicles, rashes, and colds.

 What it is: An oral drug approved to treat psoriatic arthritis and plaque psoriasis in adults.

 How it works: Apremilast is an inhibitor of phosphodiesterase-4 (PDE-4), which controls inflammation within a cell.

-Side effects include diarrhea, nausea and headache.
+Side effects include diarrhea, nausea, and headache.
 These side effects may stop with continued treatment.
-In studies, a small number of people stopped taking Apremilast because of an adverse reaction.
+In studies, a small number of people stopped taking apremilast because of an adverse reaction.
 Some participants also had unexplained weight loss.
-It's recommended that those taking the drug have their weight monitored regularly and be monitored for depression.
+It's recommended that those taking the drug have their weight checked regularly and be monitored for depression.

-There are a few drugs that slow down the immune response and may be used in selected cases, but are used “off-label” (They are not FDA approved for psoriasis or psoriatic arthritis).
-They include azathioprine, hydroxyurea, and 6-thioguanine.
+There are a few drugs that slow down the immune response and may be used in selected cases but are used “off-label.”
+(They are not FDA approved for psoriasis or psoriatic arthritis.)
+They include azathioprine (Azasan), hydroxyurea (Hydrea, Droxia), and 6-thioguanine (Tabloid).